rsandor/Solace/game/skills/alteration/help/alteration.help.md

   The target is granted the `hasted` debuff for 20-120s.
 The buff allows the character an extra attack in battle and provides a 10-25% bonus to AC (AC bonus and duration scale with skill level).
-* [Level 75] `Sequencer` (300s cooldown, 20s cast, 80% MP)
-  The character stores 2-4 spells in reserve to be cast later.
-When the action is used again each of the spells stored will be cast in sequence at 25% of the MP cost for each spell.
 * [Level 85] `Seizure` (60s cooldown, 4s cast, 45% MP)
   The target is afflicted with the `paralyzed`, `blinded`, and `silenced` debuffs for 20s.